 - Move oven rack to highest position

-- Smash garlic cloves using side of knife and chop
+- Smash garlic cloves using side of knife and chop5 cloves garlic

 - Place all veggies on a parchment paper lined rimmed baking sheet

 - Sprinkle with olive oil and 1 tbsp coarse sea salt1 tbsp coarse sea salt, 2 tbsp olive oil

 - Broil for 10 minutes, stirring halfway through

 - While veggies are roasting, in a dutch oven, add the stock, water and bouillon and turn heat to medium high.
 Whisk until mixed.4 cups vegetable stock, 3 cups water, 3 tbsp Better than Bouillon Garlic Base

 - Remove veggies from oven and set aside

 - Add tomato paste, soy sauce, mirin, paprika, garlic powder, onion powder, cumin and salt – stir to combine.2 tbsp soy sauce, 3 tbsp mirin, 6 oz tomato paste, 2 tbsp smoked paprika, 1 tbsp garlic powder, 1 tbsp onion powder, 2 tbsp cumin, 1 tbsp coarse sea salt

-- Add chia seeds, brown rice/quinoa, roasted vegetables, garbano beans, tomatoes and bay leaves1 cup garbanzo beans, 28 oz fire roasted tomatoes, 1/4 cup chia seeds, 2 cups cooked brown rice & quinoa, 2 bay leaves
+- Add chia seeds, brown rice/quinoa, roasted vegetables, garbanao beans, tomatoes and bay leaves1 cup garbanzo beans, 28 oz fire roasted tomatoes, 1/4 cup chia seeds, 2 cups cooked brown rice & quinoa, 2 bay leaves

 - Gently stir to combine and simmer for 1 hour

-- Add the spinach during the last 3 minutes of cooking
+- Add the spinach during the last 3 minutes of cooking3 cups chopped spinach

 - Remove bay leaves